 Schedule a Consultation

 If you're looking to enhance the appearance of your breasts with a breast lift Chicago plastic surgeon, Dr. Michael Horn is ready to answer all your questions during your consultation.
 Click here to request a consultation online at our downtown Chicago plastic surgery office.
 Alternatively, you can call our practice at (312) 202-9000 and one of our helpful staff members will schedule your appointment.

 What is the Cost of a Breast Lift in Chicago?

 Most patients choose to have mastopexy procedures for cosmetic reasons.

 Thus, insurance is unlikely to cover it.
 The average breast lift cost in Chicago is $8,025.
 The price can range from $2,075 to $14,000, depending on the type of breast lift that your surgeon performs and the surgeon's qualifications and experience.
 Dr. Michael Horn brings 23 years of experience and has performed more than 10,000 breast procedures during his cosmetic surgical career.
-For the most accurate pricing, book your private consultation at The Michael Horn Center for Cosmetic Surgery today.
+For the most accurate pricing, book your private consultation at The Michael Horn Center for Plastic Surgery today.